mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

 __Optional:__ intermediary directories will also be created if you are interested in other forms of data besides the final dataset.
 These directories are: etlturnstile, etlweather, dailyweatheravgforweek, weeklyfares, dailyandcumu, turnstileDailyRatio.

-3) Download and Rename this finaldataset to a .csv file.
-Then use this csv file for the KNIME workflow by following these steps:
+3) Save and Rename this finaldataset to a .csv file to your local computer.
+4) Then use this csv file for the KNIME workflow by following these steps:
+-Install KNIME.
 -You may need to add column headers to the csv file. the headers are from left to right: year,    week,    total fares,    wind,    prec,    snow,    temp
 -double click on the File Reader in the workflow and add the finaldataset.csv file.
 -press play or "execute all nodes"